incertia/2g1c/README.md

-# 2 haskells 1 hook - the tale of a non-consensual haskell jit
+# 2 GHCs 1 C - the tale of a non-consensual haskell jit

 inject a live haskell application and do magic with both C and haskell

 ## the goal

+who would win?
+2 GHC runtimes or 1 C B O I?

 your application: